kube-ci/engine/docs/README.md

 # KubeCI
-Kubeci-engine by AppsCode is a Kubernetes operator for container-native CI system.
+KubeCI engine by AppsCode is a Kubernetes operator for container-native CI system.

-From here you can learn all about Kubeci-engine's architecture and how to deploy and use Kubeci.
+From here you can learn all about KubeCI engine's architecture and how to deploy and use Kubeci.

 - [Concepts](/docs/concepts/).
-Concepts explain some significant aspect of Kubeci-engine.
-This is where you can learn about what Kubeci-engine does and how it does it.
+Concepts explain some significant aspect of KubeCI engine.
+This is where you can learn about what KubeCI engine does and how it does it.

 - [Setup](/docs/setup/).
-Setup contains instructions for installing the Kubeci-engine in various cloud providers.
+Setup contains instructions for installing the KubeCI engine in various cloud providers.

 - [Guides](/docs/guides/).
-Guides show you how to perform tasks with Kubeci-engine.
+Guides show you how to perform tasks with KubeCI engine.

 - [Reference](/docs/reference/).
 Detailed exhaustive lists of command-line options, configuration options, API definitions, and procedures.